on all US orders over $99.

 on all US orders over $99

 Did you know that more people see their healthcare providers for digestive issues than they do for heart disease, high blood pressure, asthma, and diabetes combined?
 According to a recent survey, 74 percent of American adults suffer every day with gas, bloating, stomach pain, heartburn, constipation, or diarrhea – with over half of them never reporting it to their primary care provider.
-Not only do these symptoms affect your every day life, but they could be signs of something more.
+Not only do these symptoms affect your every day life, but these digestive problems could be signs of something more.

 If you are having gas, bloating, stomach pain, frequent bowel movements, or other GI symptoms more than a few times a month, then it’s time to listen to the message your gut is trying to send you.
 It could be that stress has gotten to the sensitive network of neurotransmitters that travel between the gut and the brain and is wreaking havoc on your digestion.

 As far back as the 1800s, doctors recognized that indigestion was the product of a “nervous stomach,” while similar recent studies show that anxiety triggers digestive problems, especially acid reflux.
 A study in the American Journal of Gastroenterology found that the symptoms of acid reflux got worse when patients were under stress.
 Stress is also a trigger for Celiac disease and Irritable Bowel Syndrome (IBS).
 A study in the World Journal of Gastroenterology found that 80 percent of IBS sufferers show signs of a stress disorder.

 In our society, stress is at an all-time high right now.
 With that, acid reflux has increased more than 200 percent in just 8 years, Celiac disease has increased more than 500 percent, and gluten intolerance and IBS are both rising dramatically.
 These increases incidences are not just a matter of more and better diagnoses.
 Historical studies show that people truly are suffering more with stomach ailments now than in the past.